aspose-words/Aspose.Words-API-References/english/net/aspose.words/inlinestory/ensureminimum/_index.md

 title: InlineStory.EnsureMinimum
 linktitle: EnsureMinimum
 second_title: Aspose.Words for .NET API Reference
-description: InlineStory method.
+description: InlineStory EnsureMinimum method.
 If the last child is not a paragraph creates and appends one empty paragraph in C#.
 type: docs
 weight: 120
 url: /net/aspose.words/inlinestory/ensureminimum/